Where to Stay in Miami Before a Cruise

 Use the night before as a real Miami block

-Use this when the flight arrives early enough to justify beach time, dinner, or a Downtown cultural stop.
+Use this when the flight arrives early enough to justify beach time, a real dinner, or a Downtown cultural stop.

 - Choose Miami Beach when beach time is the goal and the morning transfer is acceptable.